-You have the following options for dealing with template instantiations:
+In the mean time, you have the following options for dealing with template instantiations:

-needs to be modified so that the template definitions are available at
+need to be modified so that the template definitions are available at

 one or more points of instantiation; usually this is as simple as adding

 #include <tmethods.cc> to the end of each template header.

 For library code, if you want the library to provide all of the template instantiations it needs, just try to link all of its object files together; the link will fail, but cause the instantiations to be generated as a side effect.
 Be warned, however, that this may cause conflicts if multiple libraries try to provide the same instantiations.
 For greater control, use explicit instantiation as described in the next option.

 -fno-implicit-templatesto disable the implicit generation of template instances, and explicitly instantiate all the ones you use.
 This approach requires more knowledge of exactly which instances you need than do the others, but it's less mysterious and allows greater control.
 You can scatter the explicit instantiations throughout your program, perhaps putting them in the translation units where the instances are used or the translation units that define the templates themselves; you can put all of the explicit instantiations you need into one big file; or you can create small files like

 #include "Foo.h" #include "Foo.cc" template class Foo<int>; template ostream& operator << (ostream&, const Foo<int>&);

 for each of the instances you need, and create a template instantiation library from those.

 If you are using Cfront-model code, you can probably get away with not